 Figure 9.1 Example of probability plot showing probability distribution of wave heights and the cumulative distribution curve.

-Use this page to select the data file containing the item for your probability plot.

-9.2 Plot Properties
+9.1 Items Use this page to select the data file containing the item for your probability plot.
+9.2 Plot Properties Plot Type You can define the plot type as probability distribution (bars) and/or cumulative distribution (curve).

-Plot Type

-You can define the plot type as probability distribution (bars) and/or cumulative distribution (curve).

 It's possible to choose the probabilities so be showed as relative values (0-1) or as percent (0-100%).

-Bin

-You can specify maximum and minimum values for the actual timeseries, that should be included in the analysis.
+Bin You can specify maximum and minimum values for the actual timeseries, that should be included in the analysis.
 Also you can specify the number of bins which correponds to the number of showed bars in the probability distribution.
 The actual number of observations/simulations included and excluded in the analysis are also showed on the page.

-Fractiles

-For the cumulative distribution, you can specify a number of fractiles (2 to 21), which in the default case will be regular distributed in the interval from 0-100%.
+Fractiles For the cumulative distribution, you can specify a number of fractiles (2 to 21), which in the default case will be regular distributed in the interval from 0-100%.
 The calculated values will be showed as dashed lines on the plot and they may be showed as text on the plot too.
 You can also specify individual values of fractiles which then will be calculated, when the apply button of the page is pushed.

-9.3 X-Axis Definitions

-On this page you define the layout of the x-axis.
+9.3 X-Axis Definitions On this page you define the layout of the x-axis.
 You can specify the limits of the x-axis as well as give the axis an annotation.

-9.4 Y-Axis Definitions

-On this page you define the layout of the y-axis (axes).
+9.4 Y-Axis Definitions On this page you define the layout of the y-axis (axes).
 You can specify the limits of the y-axis as well as give the axis an annotation.
 You also have the option to select the axis type to be shown as linear or logarithmic.

-On this page you define the appearance of the item displayed as bars and/or curve in the plot.

-Here you have the option to give the plot a descriptional title.

-A click on the right mouse button brings up a menu that allows for various manipulations of the active object or the object over which the cursor is positioned.
+9.5 Curve Definitions On this page you define the appearance of the item displayed as bars and/or curve in the plot.
+9.6 Text Annotations Here you have the option to give the plot a descriptional title.
+9.7 Popup Menu A click on the right mouse button brings up a menu that allows for various manipulations of the active object or the object over which the cursor is positioned.

+Properties

 A plot control specific property page appears, in which the properties of the plot can be manipulated.

-9.7.2 Fractiles
+Fractiles

 Places a text box in the probability plot container depicting the fractile values of the item plotted.

+File name legend

 Places a legend in the plot container depicting the names of the data files from which the plotted data have been taken.

+Zoom facilities

 Zoom In allows you to zoom in on the plotted data and change the focus of the plot.

+Zoom Out zooms out to default coverage.

 Previous Zoom and Next Zoom zooms to the previous or following focus of the plot, respectively.

+Draw grid

+Adds a grid to the plot.

+Copy to clipboard

 Copies the selected data to the clipboard.
 The general idea is that the graphics from an object at any time can be copied to a standard Windows application which supports GDI-operations.
 An example could be to export the graphics to MS Word.
 Activate the "Copy to Clipboard" function, then switch to MS Word and activate the "Paste"-function or press "Ctrl" V in and active Word document, and then a copy of the plot appears in MS Word.

+Save to metafile

+Saves the current plot to an enhanced meta file.

+Save to bitmap

+Saves the current snapshot plot to a bitmap file.

+Font

+Defines the font used in the plots.